eMerzh/gatsby-plugin-mixpanel/README.md

 ];
 ```

+### Using mixpanel by passing props

-You can access to mixpanel library in the props of your component by using the function ```addMixpanel``` available in the plugin
+You can access to mixpanel library in the props of your component by using the function ```withMixpanel``` available in the plugin

 ```javascript
 import { withMixpanel } from 'gatsby-plugin-mixpanel'